Guide for Authors

 Referees

-Please submit, with the manuscript, the names, addresses and e-mail addresses of 5 potential referees.
+Please submit, with the manuscript, the names, addresses, and e-mail addresses of 5 potential referees.
 Note that the editor retains the sole right to decide whether or not the suggested reviewers are used.

-The Managing Editor first evaluates all manuscripts on technical aspects such as compliance to the "Guide For Authors", quality of grammar or English language.
+The Managing Editor first evaluates all manuscripts on technical aspects such as compliance with the "Guide For Authors", and quality of grammar or English language.
 Revision can be requested.
-Manuscripts accepted at this stage are passed to the handling editor who can also reject on the basis of insufficient originality, serious scientific flaws, or because the work is considered outside the aims and scope of the journal.
+Manuscripts accepted at this stage are passed to the handling editor, who can also reject them on the basis of insufficient originality, serious scientific flaws, or because the work is considered outside the aims and scope of the journal.
 Those that meet the minimum criteria are passed on to experts for review.
 Referees advise the editor, who is responsible for the final decision to accept or reject the article.
 Please note: Any Editor's decision is final.

-Manuscripts previously rejected by the Journal could not be re-considered by the Editors provided that they have undergone significant improvements.
+Manuscripts previously rejected by the Journal could not be re-considered by the Editors, provided that they have undergone significant improvements.

 Manuscript Preparation